watameln/creator-docs/content/en-us/education/collaboration/collaboration-best-practices.md

 ### Conflict Resolution

-Help students independently resolve conflict by modeling and teaching them the tips below.
+Help students independently resolve conflict by modelling and teaching them the tips below.

 - Encourage **"I" messages** _("I feel …")_ rather than **"you" messages** _("You did …")_.
 This helps both sides listen.
 - Have students take turns speaking without interruption.
 If a student wants to interrupt, prompt them to take a deep breath or do a small private hand gesture (e.g. tap themselves on the thumb) to signal they should focus.
 - When trying to find a resolution to a conflict, talk about interests and goals _("I feel this would look better blue")_, rather than positions _("You're wrong, blue is the best color …")_.
-Sharing interests and goals gives students something concrete to try resolving conflict.
+Sharing interests and goals gives students something concrete to try to resolve conflict.

 ## Collaboration Strategies